Bulls hold Hawks to 58 points in win

-Mike Scott scored a team-high 10 points for Atlanta, which was held to a franchise-record low five points in the second quarter en route to a sixth loss in its last seven games.
+Mike Scott scored a team-high 10 points for Atlanta, which was held to a franchise-record low five points in the second quarter en route to their sixth loss in their last seven games.

 Atlanta led 13-12 with 6:37 left in the first after Kyle Korver knocked down 2-of-3 at the free throw line, but the Hawks went the next 10 minutes without a field goal, allowing the Bulls to build an insurmountable advantage.

 Chicago closed the first quarter on a 14-2 run to grab an 11-point lead before Atlanta went the first six-plus minutes of the second without scoring.

 The Bulls pushed their edge to 36-15 just past the midpoint of the frame before Al Horford finally quelled the drought with a tip-in at the 5:15 mark.